MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 #### Are Copays and Coinsurance Tax-Deductible?
 Healthcare costs such as copays, coinsurance, and premiums may be tax-deductible if they exceed 7.5% of your adjusted gross income.
 If your healthcare expenses exceed that threshold, the amount over 7.5% can be deducted.

 ### What Are Out-of-Pocket Maximums?
 Out-of-pocket expenses are healthcare costs that are not covered by insurance, for example, if your spending has not yet reached your plan deductible.
 The out-of-pocket maximum is the maximum amount of out-of-pocket expenses you will have to pay in one year.

 When you reach your out-of-pocket maximum, your health insurance plan covers 100% of all covered services for the rest of the year.
 Any money you spend on deductibles, copays, and coinsurance counts toward your out-of-pocket maximum.
 However, premiums don't count, and neither does anything you spend on services that your plan doesn't cover.

 Like deductibles, you might have two out-of-pocket limits—an individual one and a family one.
 Under the Affordable Care Act, the highest allowable out-of-pocket maximum is set at $8,550 for individual coverage and $17,100 for family coverage.

+### What’s a High-Deductible Health Plan?
+A high-deductible health plan is an inexpensive health insurance plan with low premiums but a very high deductible.
+Because they may come with significant out-of-pocket expenses, these plans are popular for young, healthy workers with low routine medical expenses who are worried about catastrophic healthcare events.

+An additional benefit of high-deductible plans is the Health Savings Account, which is only available to workers with an HDHP.
+These savings accounts are tax-free, so long as the money is used for qualified medical expenses.

+#### What’s a Health Insurance Premium?
+A health insurance premium is the upfront cost of maintaining health insurance coverage.
+Most premiums are paid on a monthly or biweekly basis.
+If your healthcare is provided by your employer, they will usually deduct the premium from your paycheck.

 ### In-Network vs. Out-of-Network
 Some plans have two sets of deductibles, copays, coinsurance, and out-of-pocket maximums: one for in-network providers and one for out-of-network providers.